 5. Vir-Tek Company - The Company currently owns 49% of Vir-Tek, a minority disabled veteran engineering and contracting firm, formed to take advantage of recently passed federal legislation (H.R.
 1568) requiring 3% participation on all programs and projects funded by federal dollars.
 Vir-Tek provides environmental management, facility and operations management, mapping and information management, engineering services, project management, and waste management.
-The Company emphasizes teamwork in combination with innovation to design balanced solutions to complex environmental, industrial, and engineering problems.
-Vir-Tek has served commercial, industrial, and residential construction developers as well as concerns of city, county, and federal agencies.
+The Company emphasizes teamwork in combination with innovation to design balanced solutions to complex environmental, industrial, and residential construction developers as well as concerns of city, county, and federal agencies.